 With most medical malpractice lawsuits in Maryland, you analyze who was at fault for the injuries and complications you faced by looking at the duties that each party owed you.
-Doctors owe their patients a duty of reasonable care, which means that they must provide you with care that meets the “standard of care” that other doctors with similar training and experience would provide.
+Doctors owe their patients a duty of reasonable care, meaning they must provide you with care that meets the “standard of care” that other doctors with similar training and experience would provide.
 If the care they offered fell below those standards, you can usually sue them for medical malpractice, including in cases of wrongful misdiagnosis.

-In some cases, the hospital might also share some level of blame and fault.
+In some cases, the hospital might share some level of blame and fault.
 Many times, the doctors at a hospital are private practitioners that happen to use the hospital for their own patients.
 In these cases, the hospital is not usually responsible for the doctor’s errors.
 However, in cases where the doctor is a hospital employee, you might be entitled to sue the hospital for the errors its employee committed.

 Proving a Medical Malpractice Claim for Misdiagnosis in Maryland

-In any case dealing with misdiagnosis, you typically need to show that the doctor’s inability to properly diagnose your condition was unreasonable.
-If other doctors with similar training and experience can testify that they would have been able to properly diagnose and treat your condition, this can help your case.
+When you sue a doctor for a misdiagnosis, our Maryland medical malpractice attorneys must prove that their failure to properly diagnose you fell below the standard of care.
+You typically need to show that the doctor’s inability to diagnose your condition properly was unreasonable.
+If other doctors with similar training and experience can testify that they would have been able to effectively diagnose and treat your condition, this can help your case.

 In cases where your doctor barely engaged with you or looked into your symptoms, the doctor’s negligence is more obvious.
 A doctor who fails to take a patient’s complaints seriously or accuses the patient of overreacting can often miss serious illnesses, injuries, and conditions that can cause serious harm if left untreated.

 The worst types of injuries and complications from misdiagnosis occur when your doctor learns they failed to properly diagnose your condition but then fails to correct their mistakes.
-In these cases, you may continue to face treatment for a condition that you do not have because your doctor refuses to reveal that they made a mistake or that your condition was not as serious as initially assumed.
+In these cases, you may continue to face treatment for a condition you do not have because your doctor refuses to reveal that they made a mistake or that your condition was not as serious as initially assumed.

 Damages for Misdiagnosis Lawsuits in Maryland

-In most claims for misdiagnosis, you can claim damages for these additional medical care costs, lost wages, pain and suffering, worsened condition, and the mental stress of not knowing what’s truly wrong with you.
+In most claims for misdiagnosis, you can claim damages for these additional medical care costs, lost wages, pain and suffering, worsened conditions, and the mental stress of not knowing what’s truly wrong with you.
 If a misdiagnosis led to the death of a loved one, you might also be entitled to additional compensation for the deceased’s funeral and burial costs, lost wages, lost household services, and other damages.

 Talk to one of our Maryland personal injury lawyers for help understanding what your claim is worth.